-"Between 8 and 9 P.M. on the 27th July, in latitude $82\frac{3}{4}^{\circ}$ N." (he wrote in a short note addressed to his wife on the spot), "we dined, with our flags flying in both boats, and after dinner, when I had given 'the King, God bless him !' as a toast to be drunk with a small extra allowance of grog, our friend Ross desired to give a toast, - 'Mrs. Parry !'
-Need I say that it was enthu-

-The highest latitude actually reached in this expedition was on the 23rd instant, viz.
-82° 45'. siastically drunk, with three times three?
-The serjeant of marines, a very fine fellow, then begged to propose the health of Sir John Stanley, also of Mr. Stanley, whose prayers, he was sure, had been fervently offered up for our safety . . .
-I am sure you will value this little account, written under such circumstances, even though not at the Pole."
+"Between 8 and 9 P.M. on the 27th July, in latitude 82\frac{3}{4}\circ N." (he wrote, in a short note addressed to his wife on the spot), "we dined, with our flags flying in both boats, and after dinner, when I had given 'the King, God bless him!' as a toast to be drunk with a small extra allowance of grog, our friend Ross desired to give a toast,-'Mrs. Parry!'
+Need I say that it was enthusiastically drunk, with three times three?
+The serjeant of marines, a very fine fellow, then begged to propose the health of Sir John Stanley, also of Mr. Stanley, whose prayers, he was sure, had been fervently offered up for our safety I am sure you will value this little account, written under such circumstances, even though not at the Pole."